zulip/zulip/templates/zerver/help/import-from-mattermost.md

 1. SSH into your GitLab Omnibus server.

-2. Run the following commands to export the data from all teams on your server as a tar file.
+2. Create an export of all your Mattermost teams, as a tar file.

     ```
     cd /opt/gitlab/embedded/service/mattermost